Chuangfa-afk/NYC_Flights_Tableau/README.md

 Download `dataviz_project_v1.twbx` for local viewing.
 The file is compatible with Tableau Desktop and Tableau Reader (free version).

 ## Future Enhancements
-The next phase aims to incorporate real-time data, transforming the dashboards into a dynamic resource for up-to-date flight delay information.
+The next phase aims to incorporate real-time data and interactive way, transforming the dashboards into a dynamic resource for up-to-date flight delay information.

 ---